Family days out in the Midlands are something we can all enjoy again now that lockdown rules and restrictions are easing.

 Find out more about Holme Pierrepont Country Park and get your Sky Trail and Mini Golf tickets here

-You can make a trip to the manor from Monday 12th April onwards, with all Covid safety precautions being followed by the park.
+Drayton Manor has now fully re-opened and is welcoming visitors with all Covid safety precautions being followed by the park.
 Tickets are available to buy online now, but can also be bought on the day.

 Find out more about Drayton Manor and book your tickets for summer 2021 here